-Like boiled frogs we are all being disrupted and our lives are changing for good at work and home.
+Like boiled frogs, we are all experiencing disruption and our lives are changing for good at work and home.

 Some of the changes are obvious and welcomed, some not.
 Some people are excited, others are confused and probably thinking – “it isn’t what it used to be.”

 Digital is not a modern word despite its association with computers and the Internet.
 In fact, its origins go back to the 15th century in reference to numbers less than ten or even a digit, or finger.

 Now, it seems there’s no escape from it in everyday business language.
 A quick online search will reveal wide discussion about its effects on business and society.
 Stories sensationalise the impact on our lives, but there are also opportunities.